-Important to note: There are also some great camp options that have locations across the city.
+And just a reminder that there are some great camps that operate all across the city.
 They include those run by the City of Toronto and the YMCA, which offer dozens of different themes, as well as those that are narrower in their programming, such as Rooks to Cooks, Pedalheads and Toronto Athletic Camps.

 Who says that art classes have to be done indoors?
-At Art in the Park, kids participate in visual, theatrical and musical arts while hanging outside at Trinity Bellwoods Park.
+At Art in the Park, kids participate in visual, theatrical, and musical arts while hanging outside at Trinity Bellwoods Park.
 Every week is a little different but rest assured that you children will be kept busy creating masterpieces (when not playing in one of the city’s largest sand pits).
-Weekly fees start at $300 with part-time and extended care options available.
+Part-time and extended care options available.

 Age Range: 6-12

 Black Creek Pioneer Village Day Camps | blackcreek.ca